 Post-traumatic stress disorder (PTSD) can develop following a traumatic event that threatens your safety or makes you feel helpless.

-Most people associate PTSD with battle-scarred soldiers—and military combat is the most common cause in men—but any overwhelming life experience can trigger PTSD, especially if the event feels unpredictable and uncontrollable.
+Most people associate PTSD with battle-scarred soldiers—and military combat is the most common cause in men—but any seemingly life-threatening event—or series of events—that overwhelms you with feelings of hopelessness and helplessness can trigger PTSD, especially if the event feels unpredictable and uncontrollable.

 Traumatic events that can lead to PTSD include:

-Or any shattering event that leaves you stuck and feeling helpless and hopeless
+Or any shattering, disabling event that leaves you feeling helpless and hopeless

 The difference between PTSD and a normal response to trauma